Jyotipanwar1/Customer--Segmentation/README.md

 Special trend
 A notable increase in the retention of the group after Jan 2011 can be observed from the cohort analysis.

+# Data Cleaning and preprocessing
+* Checked for missing data.Filled the null CustomerID values with 10 frequent values and equally distributed them.
+* Removed duplicate data records.
+* Data Transformation
+* Performed Cohort analysis.
+Analyzed active customers for each cohort.
+* Analyzed Retention Rate of the customers.
+# Data Modelling
+* Data modelling(RFM analysis)
+Built an RFM (Recency Frequency Monetary) model(Period:1 year) Calculated RFM metrics.
+Added them(as strings) get an RFM segment.
+Also, added the individual scores in order to get an RFM score.
+Analyzed the RFM segments and commented on the findings.
+* Data modelling(KMeans)
+Prepared the data for the algorithm.
+If the data was asymmetrically distributed, managed the skewness with log transformation.
+Scaled the data using StandardScaler.
+Found the optimal number of clusters(elbow method).
+Performed clustering using Kmeans.
+Analysed the clusters and commented on the findings.
+# Data visualization
+Country-wise analysis to demonstrate average spend.
+Used a bar chart to show the monthly figures.
+Made a Bar graph of top 15 products which were mostly ordered by the users to show the number of products sold Made a Bar graph to show the count of orders vs. hours throughout the day Plotted the distribution of RFM values using histogram Visualized to compare the RFM score of the clusters using heatmap